 We look at multiple ways to create variables that have a class type but also conform to a protocol.

-We refactor some view controller logic while working on our upcoming tvOS app.
 Instead of letting multiple view controllers manage the navigation bar's state individually, we pull this code out and unify the logic in one place.